gferhpc/supercomputing.tue.nl/pages/documentation/software/modules/commercial.md

-To use commercial software a license is needed, depending on the software this is a user or group sprecific license or a TU/e wide available license.
+To use commercial software a license is needed, depending on the software this is a user or group specific license or a TU/e wide available license.

 Available as [modules](#Modules):